osandov/drgn/docs/case_studies/kyber_stack_trace.rst

 .. highlight:: pycon

-Jakub Kicinski reported a crash in the :linux:`Kyber I/O scheduler
+Jakub Kicinski reported a crash in the :linuxt:`Kyber I/O scheduler
 <block/kyber-iosched.c>` when he was testing Linux 5.12.
 He captured a core
 dump and asked me to debug it.
 This is a quick writeup of that investigation.